MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Type** - Type of file operation (open, close or save)

-#### Office.OneNote.Android.App.Navigation.NavigationUIStateChanged, OneNote.App.Navigation.NavigationUIStateChanged *(previous name)*
+#### Office.OneNote.Android.App.Navigation.NavigationUIStateChanged

+*[This event was previously named OneNote.App.Navigation.NavigationUIStateChanged.]*

 This event collects the critical signal used to ensure OneNote users can successfully navigate through the app.
 The telemetry is used to ensure critical regression detection for OneNote app and service health.